-- 1. Reside in the Austin area home of parents or legal guardian; - 2.
+- 1. Reside in the Austin area home of parents or legal guardian(s); - 2.
 Married and live with spouse; - 3.
 Veteran of a minimum of two years of active military service; - 4.
 Responsible for one or more dependent children living with the student; - 5.
-23 years of age or older; or - 6.
+24 years of age or older; or - 6.
 Legal owner of a home in the Austin area.

-All requests for exemption from this requirement for the above cited reasons or other extenuating circumstances must be reviewed and approved by the Dean of Student Affairs.
-Students may receive a copy of the Residence Hall Waiver form at the Dean of Student Affairs Office in the Davage-Durden Student Union or on the Residence Life website.
+All requests for exemption from this requirement for the above cited reasons or other extenuating circumstances must be reviewed and approved by the Office of Residence Life.

+Students may receive a copy of the Residence Hall Waiver form from their respective Residence Hall Coordinators or on the Residence Life website or on the Residence Life website.
 Pending the receipt, verification, and approval of documentation to support a request for exemption, students may be assessed charges for room and board.